oess/openmm_orion/docs/source/tutorials.rst

 The Floe *Short Trajectory MD with Analysis* (STMD) is for pose validation.
-You should start with a ligand already well posed in the active site, with correct chemistry (including formal charges) and all atoms (including explicit hydrogens, which determines a specific tautomer).
-As such, this pose represents an hypothesis for ligand binding, with protein-ligand interactions in place, which will be evaluated by this floe to be validated (or not) as a good pose.
+You should start with a ligand already well posed in the active site, which serves as an hypothesis for ligand binding, with protein-ligand interactions in place.
+This pose will be evaluated by this floe to be validated (or not) as a good pose.
-This floe is not primarily asking the question "what is the pose?" but rather "is this a good pose?", seeking an answer by running a short MD trajectory and assessing the ligand pose especially by comparison to the starting (input) pose.
+We are not primarily asking the question "what is the pose for this ligand?" but rather "is this a good pose for this ligand?", seeking an answer by running a short MD trajectory and assessing the effect on the ligand pose especially by comparison to the starting (input) pose.

 Ligand Input